CloudLabs-Samples/EduLabs/Demo/azure/SentinelOne.md

 ## Pre-requisites
 SentinelOne agent deployed on a Windows Virtual Machine

-## Explore the SentinelOne Console
+## Step 1: Explore the SentinelOne Console

 1. On the SentinelOne Console login screen, enter the following username and password, then click Sign In: